Gunman knew victims in California mass shooting: Police

 Police said Gonzalez knew all the victims either personally or through business.
 They said the precise relationships were still being determined.
 No names of the victims were released.

 The shooting occurred around 5.30pm Wednesday in a two-story building that houses a variety of businesses in Orange, southeast of Los Angeles.
-Police received multiple reports of gunshots and officers were on the scene almost immediately, Orange police Lt.
-Jennifer Amat said.
+Police received multiple reports of gunshots and officers were on the scene almost immediately, Orange police Lieutenant t Jennifer Amat said.

 Gunfire could be heard as officers arrived.
 They fired at the suspect from behind the fence until the gates could be cut open.
 Once inside they found the victims and wounded gunman.
 The incident was over within several minutes, Amat said.